mirumee/ariadne/docs/resolvers.rst

     start_simple_server(type_defs, resolvers + [fallback_resolvers])

-Above example starts simple GraphQL API using types and resolvers imported from other modules, but it also adds ``fallback_resolvers`` to list of resolvers that should be used in creation of schema.
+The above example starts a simple GraphQL API using types and resolvers imported from other modules, but it also adds ``fallback_resolvers`` to the list of resolvers that should be used in creation of schema.

-``fallback_resolvers`` perform any case conversion and simply seek attribute named in same way as field they are bound to using "default resolver" strategy described in next chapter.
+``fallback_resolvers`` perform any case conversion and simply seek the attribute named in the same way as the field they are bound to using "default resolver" strategy described in the next chapter.

 If your schema uses JavaScript convention for naming its fields (as do all schema definitions in this guide) you may want to instead use the ``snake_case_fallback_resolvers`` that converts field name to Python's ``snake_case`` before looking it up on the object::